Texas Democrat's Underdog Bid To Unseat Ted Cruz Picks Up Momentum

 Cruz's campaign did not respond to requests for comment, but Cruz is taking the race seriously.

-He recently warned Houston-area Republicans, "The left is going to show up.
+He recently warned Houston-area Republicans: "The left is going to show up.
 They will crawl over broken glass in November to vote."

 Early voting numbers in Tuesday's Texas primaries show that Democrats have more than doubled their numbers from the same point in the 2014 midterms, while Republicans are up only 15 percent, according to David Wasserman of the Cook Political Report.